- Why Regular Data Recovery Tools Can’t Restore Files from RAID

 It is important to carefully evaluate the capabilities and limitations of the specific data compression and deduplication techniques supported by the Qsan XCubeSAN XS5216 devices.
 Consider factors such as the device's CPU power, available memory, and workload requirements before enabling these features.
 It may be necessary to perform thorough testing and monitoring to ensure that the chosen techniques do not negatively impact performance or compromise data integrity.

-Although NAS XCubeSAN XS5216 can be accessed over the network, you still need to take the hard disks out of the storage device and connect them to a Windows computer.
-Only in this case will the software be able to scan them properly.
-Here is what you should do:
+Although the NAS XCubeSAN XS5216 can be accessed over the network, you still need to remove its hard disks and connect them directly to a Windows PC.
+Only then can the recovery software properly scan and analyze the drives.
+Follow these steps:

 -